-In addition to supplying color and blackand-white television equipment to nations in Asia, Africa, and the Middle East, many other RCA products were in use throughout the world.
+In addition to supplying color and black-and-white television equipment to nations in Asia, Africa, and the Middle East, many other RCA products were in use throughout the world.

 In 1963, RCA's Canadian subsidiary received a contract from the Canadian government for the design and construction of an advanced satellite communications ground station in Newfoundland.
 The station began operations in 1966.
-RCA Communications, Inc., was selected by the government of Thailand in 1966 to install

-Southeast Asia's first communications satellite earth station.
+RCA Communications, Inc., was selected by the government of Thailand in 1966 to install Southeast Asia's first communications satellite earth station.

+7 In 1966, vapor-deposition equipment produced superconductive ribbon used in commercial highfield-intensity magnets up to 100 kilogauss.
+8 In 1965 hightemperature furnaces were added to RCA's integrated circuit facility in Somerville.
+9 Weather pictures from the RCA APT camera system on the Nimbus 11 satellite were automatically transmitted to ground stations.
+10 Solar panels for Lunar Orbiter II.
 During the five-year period, RCA subsidiaries were active in the Latin American Free Trade Area, exporting electron tubes to this expanding market.
 The recording operations of RCA Italiana, conducted in Rome at Europe's most modern recording facilities, increased substantially.
-Two-way mobile radio units were supplied to the Hong Kong Ambulance and Fire Service, and to the Singapore Police Department, and NBC reached audiences in 93 countries through the sale of television films to government broadcasting authorities.
+Twoway mobile radio units were supplied to the Hong Kong Ambulance and Fire Service, and to the Singapore Police Department, and NBC reached audiences in 93 countries through the sale of television films to government broadcasting authorities.